omarkohl/codeandbugs.com/content/post/randomness.md

 Short answer: You can't.
 At least not with certainty.
 Why is that?
 Because in a random sequence every possible outcome is possible, even the ones that intuitively don't look random (as seen in the article at the beginning).
-Thus assuming someone gives you the sequece 11111111111111111 and asks you if it is random.
+Thus assume someone gives you the sequence 11111111111111111 and asks you if it is random.
 You cannot tell.
 It does not look random, but possibly it came out of a true random number generator, or someone flipping a coin.